-- d.
-The Court rejected the taxpayer's double taxation arguments. - e.
-The Court did not reach the issue of whether the settlement process was unfair. - M. In FTB Legal Ruling 2011-01, while Bunzl was pending (see above), the FTB ruled that mere ownership of a disregarded entity doing business in California creates California franchise tax nexus for the owner. - N. Appeal of Craigslist, Inc., SBE Case No. 725838 (Dec.
+- M. In FTB Legal Ruling 2011-01, while Bunzl was pending (see above), the FTB ruled that mere ownership of a disregarded entity creates California franchise tax nexus. - N. Appeal of Craigslist, Inc., SBE Case No. 725838 (Dec.
 16, 2015) - 1.
 Under a special apportionment formula approved by the FTB, the taxpayer was allowed to use a modified market-based sourcing method for tax years 2007 to 2010, where sales to states where taxpayer was not subject to tax under U.S. constitutional standards were required to be excluded from the sales factor. - 2.
 Taxpayer argued that sales to other states should not be excluded from the sales factor where taxpayer would be subject to tax in such other states under the "economic nexus" standard that California adopted in 2011.
 Presumably, California's position is that economic nexus satisfies U.S. constitutional standards. - 3.
 SBE ruled that the taxpayer was required to exclude such sales because California's economic nexus standard was not in effect prior to 2011. - O. FTB Notice 2016-02-See Section IV.D below regarding the effect of economic nexus on an existing water's edge election.